 I tried everything I could think of to try to figure out why weeks after weeks I didn’t get any coupons.
 I uninstalled and then reinstalled the app, I unchecked the opt-in email box in the hopes of re-triggering the account.
 Nothing……..Nothing 😞

 If this is happening to you, I want you to know I feel your frustration.
-As I joined different CVS related Facebook groups and forums, I found this is a common thing that happens to a lot of CVS rewards members.
+As I joined different CVS related groups and forums, I found this is a common thing that happens to a lot of CVS rewards members.
 Some people opt for getting a new card in order to start getting CVS coupons again.
-I didn’t want to open a new account though, because it meant having to start all over again with developing a purchase history.
+I didn’t want to open a new account though, because it meant having to start all over again with establishing a purchase history.
 CVS uses your purchase history to determine what coupons to give you.
 This meant that I would not be getting coupons for the items I regularly purchase.
 Instead, I would be getting random coupons, and I may get them for items I don’t purchase.
 In other words, I would be missing out on saving for items I purchase.
-Getting the CVS coupons was critical in getting awesome CVS deals that were either free or nearly free, as I would stack the CVS coupons with ECBs, manufacturer coupons and apps like ibotta and savingstar to save money.
+Getting the CVS coupons was critical in getting awesome CVS deals that were either free or nearly free, as I would stack the CVS coupons with extracare bucks (ECBs), manufacturer coupons and coupon apps to save money.

 How to do this:

 Sign into your account at CVS.com and click on the ‘Extracare’ tab.
 There you can see your extracare card number.
 Then click ‘show account details’.
 Here you can ensure that you have subscribed to receive extracare emails.

 On this page you can also sign on to receive pharmacy emails.
 Note: If you are a first time user, you must first create a cvs.com account.
 Separately, join the extracare reward program, and you’ll get a cvs card account number.
 Link your extracare card to the online account by clicking on extracare as listed above and complete the information about your card.